This Is the Kit: Recording history

 In 2006, record label Sunday Best Recordings included the band's song "Two Wooden Spoons" in its Folk Off compilation album alongside artists including Animal Collective, Tunng and Vashti Bunyan.
 Their song was noted as a standout with Drowned in Sound stating: "its personal touch is largely what makes This Is The Kit the British highlight, not to mention that of the compilation as a whole".
 Following that, Sunday Best went on to release "Two Wooden Spoons" as a 7" single with the B side "Come a Cropper" in 2006.

 This Is The Kit's first album, Krülle Bol (2008), was produced in Bristol by John Parish, a musician best known as PJ Harvey's longtime producer.
 It was originally released on the French label Microbe but has since been reissued on the band's own imprint.

 The band's second album, Wriggle Out the Restless, was originally released by Dreamboat Records in 2010 and later reissued by the band's own Disco-ordination Records.
 In 2013 distribution began migrating to Brassland Records.
 The recording sessions drew on the talents of the Stables' extended musical community including Rozi Plain, Jim Barr, Francois & the Atlas Mountains and The Liftmen.
 The album was produced by longtime collaborator and partner Jesse D. Vernon.

 In 2014, the band began work on their third studio LP Bashed Out with Aaron Dessner of The National.
 The band's usual members contributed to the recording as did studio musicians recruited by Aaron Dessner, including his brother Bryce Dessner, Benjamin Lanz, Thomas Bartlett, and Matt Barrick, amongst others.
 Brassland released the album in April 2015.
 It received attention as the band's "breakthrough" recording, and as one of the best British recordings of 2015.

 July 2017 brought the release of the band's fourth LP Moonshine Freeze.
 The record was well received and chosen as the Rough Trade Album of the Month for July.

 In October 2020, the band released their fifth LP Off Off On, and then their sixth LP Careful of Your Keepers in June 2023, both with Rough Trade.
+Their seventh album Ghost Coat will be released in January 2027 through Memphis Industries.